 Let’s make it clear first: there is nothing like a “Kefir overdose”.
-Unless you have a specific allergy that makes you hypersensitive to Kefir or any of its ingredients, there is no quantity of Kefir that could do any harm to you.
+Unless you have a specific health condition or allergy that makes you hypersensitive to Kefir or any of its ingredients, there is no quantity of Kefir that could do any harm to you.

 With that said, however, all bodies are different and may react to Kefir differently.
 Let’s remind that Kefir contains living microorganisms that will inevitably interfere with the host of bacteria that already live in all of us.